bcollico/Bayes-Net-Learning/readme.md

 - medium.csv, 12 vars
 - large.csv, 50 vars

-The data sets are available in the sub-repository.

 The results are stored in the `output` folder:
 - Bayesian scores
 - .gph graph structure files